 The Journal of Sport and Exercise Psychology in a 2006 study conducted by Hugemann, Strauss and Canal-Bruland found empirical evidence that visual information processing can be trained.
 Those athletes who had participated in visual training oriented their attention to certain regions of the body or objects.
 This made it possible to detect a stimulus more quickly and precisely.
 The benefit to those in uniform should be readily apparent.

 There are quite a few positives to incorporating visual training.
 First, visual training incorporates a variety of exercises; however training doesn’t have to happen in a specific sequence.
 This allows the instructor to incorporate visual training at any time in the regular training regime.
-The instructor to begin training would need to evaluate current visual ability.
-This could be completed by the following activity:

-This activity while familiar to most from childhood reinforces military skills.
 Military personnel when completing the exercise must slow down and evaluate both pictures.
 This requires them to not only apply visual skills but analytical ability as well.
 If a time constraint is added and a person must report orally the differences that they see an added stress level is introduced.
 This exercise allows the individual to self-evaluate and improve their performance.
 Another potential positive benefit is that visual training involves little physical exertion and can be completed in a short burst of time.
 This assists in the development of the overall warrior because nothing has to be removed from the training cycle.
 Visual training could be used during a recovery phase when service members are physically exhausted.
 The low physical impact is an added psychological benefit to those that have been injured on duty.
 Visual training allows them the ability to still work on combat skills.
 Visual training is an inexpensive activity that can be completed almost anywhere.
 Instructors need to be cognizant when approaching visual training that it is not dreaded or monotonous.
 Plenty of activities are available on-line to keep training engaging.
 The best way to include visual training into the curriculum would be to focus on one of the three different skills each day and mix up the order they are attended to.
 This reinforces the concepts and keeps novelty in the learning process keeping the students engaged.

 Conclusion and Summary: